maziac/DeZog/documentation/Usage.md

 The remote type 'zsim' a very simple Z80/ZX Spectrum simulator.

-It allows to test simple programs like the [z80-sample-program](https://github.com/maziac/z80-sample-program).
+It allows to test programs that does not make use of special HW features like the [z80-sample-program](https://github.com/maziac/z80-sample-program).

 'zsim' is basically just a Z80 simulator.
 But you can add a few ZX Spectrum related features so that it is possible to use for debugging ZX48 and ZX128 programs.